neu-cs2100/fa25-hw3-lists-handout/README.md

 - Data is 311 cases in San Francisco (Minor cases, not serious ones)
   - Oakland: https://data.sfgov.org/City-Infrastructure/311-Cases/vw6y-z8j6/data_preview
   - Bston: https://data.boston.gov/dataset/311-service-requests
-- Add more functions that were not covered in HW2
+- More code
+  - Use Pandas
+  - Add a column for how long the request was open
+  - Sort based on how long it was open
+  - Sort based on an ordering for how "urgent" the category is
+- Ethics
+  - Which sorting / prioritization method is preferrable
   - Students doing the assignment will come to the conclusion that neglected neighborhoods remain neglected